botverse/vdom-mobx-example/README.md

-## Test for usage of virtual-dom with MobX
+## Example of usage of virtual-dom with MobX

 To run the project follow this steps